What is Payroll and how are Payroll Calculations done?

 Salary-calculation-process

-Once you have identified all the areas that impact salary calculations and collected all the data points, now it is time to calculate the gross salary, deductions and net salary.
-There are a few things to consider here too.
+Once you identify all areas impacting salary calculations and collect the data points, you calculate the gross salary, deductions, and net salary.
+Moreover, there are a few things to consider here too.

 Arrears

-The salary changes will need to be paid retrospectively and this calculation is called Arrear calculation.
+Therefore, the company must pay salary changes retrospectively, and this process is called arrear calculation.
 The calculation will include additional income, increased taxes and deductions.

 Once you have identified such cases, include the additional salary and deductions in the payroll run.